Drain Fly Facts

 Drain Flies In The House & The Bathroom

 These pests lay eggs and develop in the slime that builds up in pipes or drains.
 Adult flies are not very good fliers and you may notice them crawling on walls or other places in your home.
 Any stagnant water may lead to a drain fly infestation.
 Common spots for this problem includes drains, dirty trash cans, septic tank, leaking sewer system, the plates under potted plants and clogged gutters.
 These flies are also tiny enough to fit through most window and door screens.

 How do you control a drain fly infestation?

 One of the easiest ways to control a moth fly population is to remove their breeding grounds.
 This means you will need to clean your sinks, drain pipes, and traps so that they are entirely clear of any debris.
 Getting rid of the slimy deposits with a wire brush will significantly reduce the presence of the drain fly.
 Once the breeding ground is gone, they will no longer reproduce.

 What are the benefits of Professional Drain Fly Pest Control?

 Professional fly pest control services are necessary to effectively address a moth fly problem.
 Finding and treating the moth flies can be challenging, especially if they are hidden in the building.
-A pest management professional provides their expertise to identify the pest problem, find out where the flies are coming from, and determine the best possible solution to resolve the drain fly infestation.
+A fly removal and control professional provides their expertise to identify the pest problem, find out where the flies are coming from, and determine the best possible solution to resolve the drain fly infestation.